Martchus/tageditor/README.md

   ```
   tageditor set title="Title of "{1st,2nd,3rd}" file" title="Title of "{4..16}"th file" \
     album="The Album" artist="The Artist" \
-    cover=/path/to/image track={1..16}/16 --files /some/dir/*.m4a
+    cover'=/path/to/image' lyrics'>=/path/to/lyrics' track'+=1/16' --files /some/dir/*.m4a
   ```

+    - As shown, it is possible to specify multiple files at once.
+    - The `>` after the field name `lyrics` causes the tag editor to read the value from the specified file.
+      This works for other fields as well and is implied for `cover`.
+    - The `+` sign after the field name `track` indicates that the field value should be increased after a file has been processed.
+    - Specifying a field multiple times allows to specify different values for the different files.
-    - The first file will get the title *Title of 1st file*, the second file will get the name *Title of 2nd file* and so on.
+        - So in this example, the first file will get the title *Title of 1st file*, the second file will get the name *Title of 2nd file* and so on.
         - The 16th and following files will all get the title *Title of the 16th file*.
-    - The same scheme is used for the track numbers.
-    - All files will get the album name *The Album*, the artist *The Artist* and the cover image from the file */path/to/image*.
+        - All files will get the album name *The Album*, the artist *The Artist* and the cover image from the file `/path/to/image` and the lyrics from the file `/path/to/lyrics`.

 * Sets title of both specified files and the album of the second specified file:
   ```